-In another life, Mongo was a Certified Records Manager and an information management professional with over 35 years experience in the field.
-For 22 years he was the Records Manager at Dartmouth College in Hanover, New Hampshire, where he had also served as the Interim Manager of the Special Collections Library at the College.
-In these two roles, he indulged a keen interest and built extensive experience in both historical preservation issues, as well as information technology, data system design, and digital record keeping.
-Prior to his work at Dartmouth College, Mongo spent a half dozen years as a Crisis Counselor and Data Management Coordinator for the California Runaway Hotline in Sacramento, California.
+In his non-literary life, Mongo is a Certified Records Manager and an information management professional with over thirty-five years of experience in the field.
+For twenty-two of those years, he was the Records Manager at Dartmouth College in Hanover, New Hampshire, where he also served for 18 months as the Interim Manager of the Rauner Special Collections Library.
+In these two roles, he nurtured a keen interest and built extensive experience in historical preservation issues, information technology, data system design, and digital record keeping.
+At his retirement in 2015, Dartmouth granted him the title of Records Manager Emeritus.

 In the early 90s, prior to his work at Dartmouth, Mongo spent a half-dozen years as a Crisis Counselor and the Data Management Coordinator for the California Runaway Hotline in Sacramento, California.
 During these years he also founded a chapter of ACT/UP (the direct-action AIDS activist group founded by Larry Kramer); created Bear Byte Data Management (a relational database consulting business); and for several years was the Layout and Design editor of the legendary Pagan journal Green Egg, edited by Diane Darling and Oberon Zell.
 The deep connection he had during those years with The Church of All Worlds, and their nature sanctuary, Annwfn, has heavily influenced much of his writing.